Autodesk-Forge/design.automation-nodejs-revit.parameters.excel/README.md

 ### Environment variables

-Set the enviroment variables with your client ID & secret and finally start it.
+Set the environment variables with your client ID & secret and finally start it.
 Via command line, navigate to the folder where this repository was cloned and use the following:

 Mac OSX/Linux (Terminal)